 Basic Combat Training

-Basic Training is the very first course which introduces new service members to the Military.
-As such, there are a number of important skills which are introduced at this level.
-Civilians are trained to work as part of a team, to rely on each other and support each other.
+Basic Training is the very first course that introduces new service members to the Military.
+As such, there are a number of important skills that are introduced at this level.
+Civilians are trained to work as part of a team, to rely on each other, and to support each other.

-- Interpersonal skills – socially adept.
-Good interpersonal skills enable you to communicate and interact with others according to social and organization norms.
+- Interpersonal skills: socially adept.
+Good interpersonal skills enable you to communicate and interact with others according to social and organizational norms.

 - Teamwork. – You can work well with others.

 - Team-building – This is the ability to foster teamwork among others, bringing them together and engendering a desire for everyone to work toward a mutual goal.

 Basic Leaders Course / Advanced Leaders Course